Professional Radon Measurement Courses and Exams

 It is important to understand that regular NRPP CEU ARE NOT the same approvals used for NJ recertification.
 They must be approved as NJ CEUs.
 Also, if you take an online training, a certificate that is for Classroom approval is not accepted by NJ Radon Section.
 There are separate certificates issued for each method of delivery.

 Radon exams are not required by all states.
 Some states have their own specific exams, most licensing states recognize the National Radon Exams which are the National Radon Proficiency Program (NRPP) or the National Radon Safety Board (NRSB).
-However, two states have their own radon licensing exams: Illinois and Florida.
+However, one state has its own radon licensing exam: Florida.

 Exam and Fees